yugabyte/yugabyte-db/docs/content/preview/drivers-orms/nodejs/_index.md

 ## Supported projects

-The following projects are recommended for implementing Node applications using the YugabyteDB YSQL API.
+The following projects are recommended for implementing Node applications using the YugabyteDB YSQL and YCQL APIs.

 | Project | Documentation and Guides | Latest Driver Version | Supported YugabyteDB Version |
 | :------ | :----------------------- | :----------------------- | :--------------------|